Steven Kwan Player Props: Guardians vs. Astros

-The Cleveland Guardians, including Steven Kwan (.350 batting average in his past 10 games), battle starter Framber Valdez and the Houston Astros at Minute Maid Park, Tuesday at 8:10 PM ET.
+The Cleveland Guardians, including Steven Kwan (.422 on-base percentage in past 10 games, 74 points above season-long percentage), take on starter Ronel Blanco and the Houston Astros at Minute Maid Park, Wednesday at 2:10 PM ET.

-In his last game he had a one-hit showing (1-for-3) against the Astros.
+In his last game he had a hitless performance (0-for-3) against the Astros.

 Steven Kwan Game Info & Props vs. the Astros